-Summer and accelerated cycles-up to and including the first Thursday of the term.
+Summer and accelerated cycles-up to and including the second Thursday of the term (excluding Maymester and 6 week terms).

 Approximately the third week of class each semester, if the student's account is paid in full, any excess personal, state, private, or federal financial aid awarded will be refunded to the student.
 The charges to be paid include, but are not limited to, tuition, fees, room and board, and traffic fines.
 If aid includes proceeds from Parent PLUS loans, any excess funds MUST be returned to the parent unless otherwise indicated on the application.
 Only then can the refund go to the student.
 Oklahoma City University processes refunds by direct deposit.
 Contact the Student Accounts Office for details.